-Ensure that each and every website they’ve ever created doesn’t look almost identical, asides some customised graphics and icons and of course content.
+Ensure that each and every website they’ve ever created doesn’t look almost identical, asides some customized graphics and icons and, of course, content.

 #9.
 They simply don’t understand your goals and objectives well enough

-Your designer has to understand exactly what you’re looking for with your new website project, so he or she should be very familiar with your goals and objectives.
-If they’re not then there’s a problem.
+This is very important.
+Your designer has to understand exactly what you’re looking for with your new website project, so he or she should be very familiar with your goals and objectives from the initial strategy meeting.

 It all boils down to what we already talked about earlier, the importance of communication, and your designer asking relevant questions about your project right off the bat.

 #10.
-They offer every other services you can possibly imagine
+They offer every other service you can possibly imagine

-In my opinion, and this is just my opinion.
-Bespoke web design is a speciality, it shouldn’t part of a package or deal or what ever bull$h*t that might be going on.
+In my opinion, and this is just my opinion, bespoke web design is a specialty, it shouldn’t part of a package or deal or whatever bull$h*t that might be going on.
 It should be a unique service provided at the highest level possible.

-It’s a bit like hiring out a freelancer who specialises in writing health and fitness copy, to write content for a family law website!
+It’s a bit like hiring out a freelancer who specializes in writing health and fitness copy, to write content for a family law website!

-If you’re looking for someone who specialises in creating great looking and conversion focused websites.
-And if you’re looking for someone that will meet your goals and objectives with your website design project’s, then avoid the ‘jack of all trades’ where ever possible, and find yourself a ‘specialist’.
+If you’re looking for someone who specializes in designing beautiful, clean, modern, mobile-responsive, and conversion-focused websites.
+And, if you’re looking for someone who will listen, advise, and communicate with you during your entire web design project, then avoid the ‘jack of all trades’ where ever possible, and find yourself a ‘specialist’.

 [clickToTweet tweet=”Don’t find a jack of all trades web designer, find yourself a specialist.” quote=”Don’t find a jack of all trades web designer, find yourself a specialist.”]